EdgeVerve/cep-auto-scaler/README.md

 ## Introduction

 Autoscaling is a method used in cloud computing, whereby the amount of computational resources in a server farm, typically measured in terms of the number of active servers, scales automatically based on the load on the farm.
-In our case, the "server" is the application running in a Docker container, and autoscaling here refers to manipulating the number of running docker containers in a Docker Service based on various load parameters such as CPU usage, memory, etc.,
+In our case, the "server" is the application running in a Docker container, and autoscaling here refers to manipulating the number of running docker containers in a Docker Service based on various load parameters such as CPU usage, memory, etc.

+It is part of [CEP](https://github.com/EdgeVerve/cep-provision) installation which takes care of configuration and deployment of this component.
+It can be used outside CEP provided infrastructure has necessary monitoring setup based on prometheus/alertmanager.

 ## Need for custom autoscaling module